ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-03-08-git-branching-strategies-a-comprehensive-guide.md

 In Git, developers typically name the default branch "main" or "master" to represent the stable version of the project.
 When you create a new branch, you're essentially creating a new timeline of commits that diverges from the main branch.
 This allows you to make changes independently of the main codebase, test new features, and collaborate with others without disrupting the stable version of the project.

 Branching is a powerful feature of Git that enables developers to work efficiently in teams, experiment with new ideas, and manage complex software projects with ease.
 By understanding the basics of branching, developers can leverage Git's branching capabilities to organize their workflow effectively and collaborate seamlessly with others.
-Now you already know what's a branch strategy.
-So lets deep dive into some options.
+Now you already know what's a branch strategy, let's deep dive.

 ## Trunk-based development (TBD) and Single branch strategy: